wallkop/TeaCache/TeaCache4ConsisID/README.md

     --output_path ./teacache_results
 ```

-To generate a video with 8 GPUs, you can use the following [here](https://github.com/PKU-YuanGroup/ConsisID/tree/main/tools).
+To generate a video with 8 GPUs, you can following [here](https://github.com/PKU-YuanGroup/ConsisID/tree/main/tools).

 ## Resources